Adamstar999/hentai-master/README.md

 -   In the 2.0 make a login for each user and he will have all the data in that user, as the database and the settings

+-   Add a setting to the scrollToView in picker